-How Shaked Law Firm Can Help With a Miami Child Injury Claim
+How Shaked Law Personal Injury Lawyers Can Help With a Miami Child Injury Claim

 When your child is hurt, you need time to focus on your family.
 Your child deserves the attention and support only a parent can provide.
 But you may begin to worry about your family’s finances.
 The cost of treating a serious injury can be overwhelming.

-Our Miami injury attorneys at Shaked Law Firm can fight to protect your financial security while you worry about your child’s recovery.
+Our Miami injury attorneys at Shaked Law Personal Injury Lawyers can fight to protect your financial security while you worry about your child’s recovery.
 Our Miami personal injury attorneys have over 100 years of experience between us.
 That makes us one of the most experienced personal injury law firms in South Florida.

 When you hire us, we will: